-International Baccalaureate Primary Years Programme (Playgroup B – Year 6)
+International Baccalaureate Primary Years Programme (Playgroup B – Grade 6)

 The International Baccalaureate Primary Years Programme (PYP), with the inclusion of Indonesian national characteristics, as regulated by the Indonesian Government, provides an educational framework for the Primary School.
 The Vision and Mission of Sekolah Ciputra work hand in hand with the philosophy of the International Baccalaureate to enhance and support a well-rounded 21st Century education for students.